sligoo/geoSong/README.md

 ### Experimental Snapshot Testing

-Snapshot testing is a new feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
+Snapshot testing is a new feature of Jest that automatically generates text snapshots of your signup_components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.

 This feature is experimental and still [has major usage issues](https://github.com/facebookincubator/create-react-app/issues/372) so we only encourage you to use it if you like experimental technology.
-We intend to gradually improve it over time and eventually offer it as the default solution for testing React components, but this will take time.
+We intend to gradually improve it over time and eventually offer it as the default solution for testing React signup_components, but this will take time.
 [Read more about snapshot testing.](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

 ### Editor Integration